Arcee: Not Cliff. At least... Not any more.

 - In Final Fantasy Tactics, Zalbaag becomes a Monster From Beyond The Veil Came Back Wrong after being killed by Dycedarg/Adrammelech.
 He is revived by the Lucavi in the next series of battles, and retains full consciousness, but he is turned into a vampiric zombie without any control over his actions, constantly suffering.
 He begs Ramza to kill him, knowing there's no hope for him and not wanting to hurt his brother.

-- In the second Fullmetal Alchemist game, Curse of the Crimson Elixir, you find out that the Big Bad raised his lover, Elma, as a golem and that's the blue-skinned monster woman that keeps attacking the brothers due to occasionally losing her sanity to blood lust.
+- In Fullmetal Alchemist 2: Curse Of The Crimson Elixir, you find out that the Big Bad raised his lover, Elma, as a golem and that's the blue-skinned monster woman that keeps attacking the brothers due to occasionally losing her sanity to blood lust.
 Crowley himself is eventually revealed to be a monstrous golem as well, although he never loses control, although one could argue that this is because he was pretty insanely obsessed to begin with.